 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Living tiny requires creative ideas to maximize your storage space and living area.
-We knew we wanted a non-permanent bed that didn’t need to be set-up every day.
+Living in a tiny house requires clever ideas to maximize your storage space and living area.
+We knew we wanted a non-permanent bed that didn’t need to be set up every day.

 Our solution?
 An elevator bed.